 - The Power of Love: "Unstoppable" has the lyric "Love is unstoppable".

-- Record Producer: DeMarcus has produced albums by James Otto (who is his brother-in-law), Chicago, and Kix Brooks.
+- Record Producer: DeMarcus has produced albums by James Otto (his brother-in-law), Chicago, and Kix Brooks.

-- Singing Voice Dissonance: Gary's fairly normal-range speaking voice is in stark contrast to his extremely nasal, whiny, high-pitched singing voice.
+- Singing Voice Dissonance: Gary's fairly US American speaking voice is in stark contrast to his very Canadian singing voice.

 - Signature Style: They have a tendency toward songs that start off soft and quiet, usually with just Gary LeVox's voice and a piano.
 Then a soft chorus, medium second verse and chorus where the electric guitars join in, and loud, bombastic bridge/final chorus replete with a string section and lots of Melismatic Vocals.
 LeVox himself has a tendency to end a lot of songs with a falsetto "ooh" or "yeah".

-- Step Up to the Microphone: Gary lets Joe Don and Jay share the lead vocal on "Long Slow Beautiful Dance" and a rendition of "God Rest Ye Merry, Gentlemen" made for a multi-artist Christmas album.
-Joe Don and Jay also sang most of "Mary, Did You Know?" by themselves on ABC's CMA Country Christmas in December 2011.
+- Step Up to the Microphone: Gary lets Joe Don and Jay share the lead vocal on "Long Slow Beautiful Dance" and "A Little Home".
+They did likewise for two Christmas releases: a rendition of "God Rest Ye Merry, Gentlemen" made for a multi-artist Christmas album in 2001, and a cover of "Mary, Did You Know?" nine years later.

-- In an odd variant, "Easy" goes up a minor third halfway through the second verse.
+- In an odd variant, "Easy" goes up a minor third (C♯ minor to E minor) halfway through the second verse.